nabeel-oz/qlik-py-tools/docs/scikit-learn.md

 The basic flow described above needs to be extended in most real world cases.

 ### Optimizing hyperparameters for an estimator
-One key step is determining the best hyperparameters for an estimator.
+A key step in building a good model is determining the best hyperparameters for the estimator.
 This process can be automated given a parameter grid and performing a search across combinations of the specified parameter values for the estimator.

 This capability is currently a work in progress.